aleooo/sklep_2/README.md

 ## Description
 The sklep_2 project is a template modeled on Allegro.
 The application is adapted to mobile devices Project is created in Django.Contains:
-- live-search(dynamic search made with AJAX)
+- Live-search(dynamic search made with AJAX)
-- authorization system
+- Authorization system
-- dynamic paging and filtering of the list of objects
+- Dynamic paging and filtering of the list of objects
-- shopping cart for products based on a Django session
+- Shopping cart for products based on a Django session
-- create pdf to order which is send on email
+- Asynchronous HTML email confirming the order with Celery
-- The recommendation engine on redis
+- The recommendation engine on Redis
-- dynamic personal data form in javascript
+- Dynamic personal data form in Javascript

 ## Visual